usaid-cs/yesterday-i-learned/random.md

+- If you have an XSS vulnerability, [all CSRF mitigation techniques are useless](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#warning-no-cross-site-scripting-xss-vulnerabilities): the malicious script can just read the CSRF token off the page.
+- The first x86-based 64-bit architecture was made by [AMD in 2003](https://en.wikipedia.org/wiki/64-bit_computing#64-bit_data_timeline).
+- Li Ka Shing, amid Hong Kong 2019 protests, posted a poem, [黄台之瓜 何堪再摘](https://www.scmp.com/news/hong-kong/politics/article/3023037/melon-huangtai-hong-kong-business-leader-li-ka-shing), or "the melon of Huangtai cannot bear the picking again".
+Other [da vinci-esque interpretations](https://twitter.com/gracehw/status/1162222858757529603) indicate he wanted China to let Hong Kong rule itself.
+- Unsanitised window navigation calls (like `?next=foo`) can be exploited to make the user run arbitrary JavaScript.
+If the code says `window.location.href = foo`, and `foo` is `javascript: alert()`, you just dun goof'd.
+That `foo` can be something much worse.
+- According to "lost all hope", whose author tried to end himself and lived to tell everyone to think twice, [tighter emission controls today means it is no longer practical to kill yourself with a running car in the garage today](http://lostallhope.com/suicide-methods/carbon-monoxide-co-poisoning).
+By [lethality](http://lostallhope.com/suicide-methods/statistics-most-lethal-methods), shotgun to the head kills 99% of the time, while jumping from a tall place is the only "no tools required" method that still has a 90%+ kill rate (if you count a train as a tool).
+- [Lena Söderberg](https://en.wikipedia.org/wiki/Lenna), subject of a standard test image, wants her name pronounced as if it had two Ns.
 - [We are already screwed for climate change](https://www.youtube.com/watch?v=PHdcpxmJ6vg).
 The ship has sailed.
 - Every notable mobile operating system copied [WebOS's card view](https://www.youtube.com/watch?v=ICoNag4i7WA).
 - Gmail is banned in China.
 So is Facebook, Youtube, Twitter, Instagram, and Dropbox.
 Fun fact maybe?
 [On Wikipedia, it says Wikipedia is banned](https://en.wikipedia.org/wiki/Websites_blocked_in_mainland_China).